-- 1. Evaluate and apply relevant psychological theories, scientific knowledge, and psychological assessments to their strength-based holistic conceptualization of persons within context (i.e., individual, collective, community, systems, etc.). - 2.
-Develop a therapeutic relationship that facilitates transformative change through evidence-based, practice-based, and community-defined practices, empathy, congruence, humility, and authenticity. - 3.
-Critically consume, analyze, contribute to, and disseminate psychological research in an applied, academic, and/or community-informed manner. - 4.
-Demonstrate professionalism through an evolving self-reflection of their strengths, biases, and areas for growth in humanistic practice and scholarship. - 5.
-Effectively integrate and apply the American Psychological Association (APA) ethical standards, relevant laws, regulations, and policies governing the research, teaching, and practice of clinical psychology. - 6.
-Develop advocacy and accountability for diversity, equity, inclusion, social justice, and anti-racism in the field of clinical psychology in a knowledgeable and self-reflective manner.
+Psychological theories and scientific knowledge, including affective, biological, cognitive, developmental, and social bases of behavior.
+This will be evidenced-based with strength-based, holistic case conceptualizations and interventions with persons within context (i.e., individual, collective, community, systems).

+- 2. An understanding and integration of knowledge from across the curriculum that facilitates transformative change through evidence-based, practice-based, community-defined practices, empathy, congruence, humility, and authenticity. - The ability to critically consume, analyze, contribute to, and disseminate psychological research in an applied, academic, and/or community-informed manner. - 4.
+Professional values, attitudes, behaviors, and interpersonal skills and communications through an evolving self-reflection of their strengths, biases, and areas for growth in humanistic practice and scholarship. - The practice of assessment, diagnosis, intervention, supervision, and consultation with accountability for diversity, equity, inclusion, social justice, anti-racism, and American Psychological Association (APA) legal and ethical standards governing the research, teaching, and practice of clinical psychology.